qianlongo/node-small-crawler/README.md

 # run

-> add url to crawler.js later that you want to get images from it
+> put url after crawler.js  that you want to get images from it

 ```